Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 or [delete](#deleting-backups) them.

 [MySQL databases](../databases) are also [backed up](#mysql-databases), as long as they are under 1 GB in size.

+Most actions require the backup repository to be locked, so certain actions cannot be done concurrently.
+You will see a conflict warning in the DuckPanel when this happens.

 | Plan                                    | Max Stored Backups | Max Backups Per Day |
 |-----------------------------------------|--------------------|---------------------|